TodePond/DreamBerd/README.md

 Asynchronous functions are notoriously difficult to work with because of one simple reason: It's hard to get them to synchronise with one another.

-DreamBerd takes a revolutionary approach.
-In DreamBerd, asynchronous functions stay synchronised with each other.
+C takes a revolutionary approach.
+In C, asynchronous functions stay synchronised with each other.

 ```java
 async func count() {